kamranahmedse/design-patterns-for-humans/README.md

 Adapter
 -------
-**Real world**
+Real World Example
 > Consider that you have some pictures in your memory card and you need to transfer them to your computer.
 In order to transfer them you need some kind of adapter that is compatible with your computer ports so that you can attach memory card to your computer.
 In this case card reader is an adapter.
 > Another example would be the famous power adapter; a three legged plug can't be connected to a two pronged outlet, it needs to use a power adapter that makes it compatible with the two pronged outlet.
 > Yet another example would be a translator translating words spoken by one person to another

-**In plain words**
+In plain words
-Adapter pattern lets you wrap an otherwise incompatible object in an adapter to make it compatible with another class.
+> Adapter pattern lets you wrap an otherwise incompatible object in an adapter to make it compatible with another class.

-**Wikipedia says**
+Wikipedia says
-In software engineering, the adapter pattern is a software design pattern that allows the interface of an existing class to be used as another interface.
+> In software engineering, the adapter pattern is a software design pattern that allows the interface of an existing class to be used as another interface.
 It is often used to make existing classes work with others without modifying their source code.

 **Programmatic Example**
 Consider a game where there is a hunter and he hunts lions.